apache/spark/docs/sparkr.md

 You can also start SparkR from RStudio.
 You can connect your R program to a Spark cluster from RStudio, R shell, Rscript or other R IDEs.
-To start, make sure SPARK_HOME is set in environment (you can check [Sys.getenv](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Sys.getenv.html)), load the SparkR package, and call `sparkR.init` as below.
-In addition to calling `sparkR.init`, you could also specify certain Spark driver properties.
+To start, make sure SPARK_HOME is set in environment (you can check [Sys.getenv](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Sys.getenv.html)), load the SparkR package, and call `sparkR.session` as below.
+In addition to calling `sparkR.session`, you could also specify certain Spark driver properties.
 Normally these [Application properties](configuration.html#application-properties) and [Runtime Environment](configuration.html#runtime-environment) cannot be set programmatically, as the driver JVM process would have been started, in this case SparkR takes care of this for you.
-To set them, pass them as you would other configuration properties in the `sparkEnvir` argument to `sparkR.init()`.
+To set them, pass them as you would other configuration properties in the `sparkConfig` argument to `sparkR.session()`.

 <div data-lang="r" markdown="1">
 {% highlight r %}